Jacob Stallings Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The Cubs pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.35).
+- The Cubs have the fourth-ranked team ERA across all MLB pitching staffs (3.35).

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (23 total, one per game).
+- The Cubs give up the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- The Cubs are sending Stroman (2-2) to make his sixth start of the season.
-He is 2-2 with a 2.17 ERA and 30 strikeouts through 29 2/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander went five innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.